tuxecure/crackle/README.md

 An idea by Fuseteam and others.

-Crackle is a client which allows apt users to install stuff in their home repositories, following the XDG Base Directory specification.
+Crackle is a client which allows apt users to install stuff in their home directory, following the XDG Base Directory specification.

 ## Usage